goose-ws/bash-scripts/README.md

 Scripts here include:
 * `captive-dns.bash` - A script meant for the UniFi Dream Machine line, which can be used to force DNS to a specific DNS server.
 This can be useful to force devices which ignore the DNS server handed out by DHCP to use the DNS server of your choice, such as a Google Home.
 The script will run every minute to ensure your configured DNS server is actually working, and switch to backup option(s) if it is not.
+* `linode-dynamic-dns.bash` - A script meant to update a dynamic IP address via Linode's DNS manager.
+Rather than a packaged `.env.example` file, this one generates the `.env` file when run with the `-c` option.